Towards the simulation of higher-order quantum resources: a general type-theoretic approach: Conclusions

 It remains for future work to complete the full characterization of the physically meaningful objects, which should form a subset of \( \KMaps(x) \) for each type \( x \).
 In keeping with the precedent set by previous works, \cite{bisioTheoreticalFrameworkHigherorder2019,kissingerCategoricalSemanticsCausal2019}, the next step would be to develop an appropriate definition of \emph{deterministic} map for all types.
 The full higher-order definition would generalize states, channels, and superchannels, which are the deterministic maps in the familiar low-order cases.
 One approach, similar in spirit to \cite{bisioTheoreticalFrameworkHigherorder2019} and \cite{kissingerCategoricalSemanticsCausal2019}, would be to define a general deterministic transformation inductively, by the requirement to send deterministic input maps to deterministic output maps, potentially in a complete sense with respect to our parallel product.

 Once we have a suitable characterization of the physically meaningful maps, we intend to use our framework to study quantum processes that exhibit indefinite causal order \cite{chiribellaQuantumComputationsDefinite2013,oreshkovQuantumCorrelationsNo2012,oreshkovCausalCausallySeparable2016,baumelerSpaceLogicallyConsistent2016,wechsQuantumCircuitsClassical2021}.
 Such processes should be included by a permissive characterization of physically meaningful maps.
 We aim to investigate whether processes with indefinite causal order are associated with any special signature within our framework.
 Another direction we intend to pursue is the extension of quantum information techniques to higher-order transformations, such as the generalization of the notion of channel entropy \cite{gourComparisonQuantumChannels2019,gourEntropyQuantumChannel2021,gourInevitableNegativityAdditivity2025a,yuanHypothesisTestingEntropies2019,chuEntropyFunctionQuantum2022}.
-This problem could be approached one level at a time, first passing from channels to superchannels, but if an adequate inductive characterization can be found then it could be solved at once for all orders.
-Another potential area of application, and one of the main motivations for this work, is quantum resource theories \cite{chitambarQuantumResourceTheories2019,gourQuantumResourceTheories2025}.
+This problem could be approached one order at a time, first passing from channels to superchannels, but if an adequate inductive characterization can be found then it could be solved at once for all orders.
+Another potential area of application, and one of the main motivations for this work, is quantum resource theories \cite{chitambarQuantumResourceTheories2019,gourQuantumResourceTheories2025,Das2024,Sohail2026,Badhani2026,Das2026,Badhani2026a}.
 In extant work, the resources studied are either static (states) or dynamical (channels), but it has been shown that higher-order processes like the SWITCH can also convey a quantum advantage in information processing \cite{colnaghiQuantumComputationProgrammable2012, chiribellaPerfectDiscriminationNosignalling2012,chiribellaQuantumShannonTheory2019,kristjanssonResourceTheoriesCommunication2020,kristjanssonSecondquantisedShannonTheory2022,zhaoQuantumMetrologyIndefinite2020}.
-To expand the scope to include all higher-order processes would be to open a broad new domain for the general theory of quantum resources.
+To expand the scope to include all higher-order processes would be to open a broad new domain for the general theory of quantum resources, in the hope of uncovering new sources of quantum advantage potentially present at higher orders.